codingconcepts/architecture-simplification/001_fragile_data_integrations/polling_clients/steps.md

 ### Summary

 * CDC can be just as fast as a consumer that is regularly polling for database changes, only a lot more efficient.

+* After:
+  * Kafka consumers are still waiting for messages, which adds a slight additional delay.

 ### Teardown